 - Workplace rights

 An employer can’t pressure you to resign or dismiss you because you have cancer or are caring for a family or household member diagnosed with cancer.

 All permanent employees are entitled to receive paid personal leave.
 In general, as long as an employee provides evidence of their illness, it is against the law to dismiss them for:

 - taking paid personal leave (even if they are away for a long time)

-If you think you’ve been sacked unfairly, this may be unfair dismissal.
+If you think your employment was ended unfairly, this may be unfair dismissal.
 You have 21 days from the date of dismissal to lodge a complaint with the Fair Work Commission.
 You must also meet some other conditions to be eligible to lodge an unfair dismissal claim – visit the Fair Work Commission for more details.

 Resolving a workplace issue